From Static Designs to Dynamic Experiences

 Security First

 Agents send data, not code.
-The client app maintains a catalogue of trusted, pre-approved UI components.
-LLM-generated code is never executed – critical attack surfaces are eliminated.
+The client app keeps a catalogue of trusted, pre-approved UI components.
+LLM-generated code is never executed, which removes a critical attack surface.

 LLM-Friendly

-UI as a flat list with IDs.
-Easy for LLMs to generate and incrementally update.
-Progressive rendering as the conversation develops.
+UI as a flat list with IDs: easy for LLMs to generate and update incrementally, with progressive rendering as the conversation unfolds.

 Framework-Agnostic

-A JSON payload, native rendering everywhere: Web, Flutter, React, SwiftUI.
-The abstract UI structure is separated from the concrete implementation.
+One JSON payload, native rendering everywhere: web, Flutter, React, SwiftUI.
+The abstract UI structure stays separate from the concrete implementation.

 Open & Flexible

-Open Registry Pattern: Developers integrate any of their own components, encapsulate their design system, and retain full control over sandboxing.
+Open Registry Pattern: developers plug in their own components, encapsulate their design system, and keep full control over sandboxing.

 Architecture: From generation to rendering